In the field of machine learning, the branch of supervised learning is focuse on the regression task, .

 Periodic kernel

 None of the previously mentioned kernels are capable of describing periodic functions.
 Periodicity can be described by trigonometric function like cos(x), or sin(x).
-Since any kernel function must be a semi-positive define function, formula and formula are the only capable trigonometric functions that can be used as kernel functions.
+Since any kernel function must be a semi-positive define function, and are the only capable trigonometric functions that can be used as kernel functions.
 The periodic (PER) kernel has the form,

 Linear (Polynomial) kernel